Maranello

-Maranello (Modenese: Maranèl) is a town and comune in the province of Modena in Emilia-Romagna in Northern Italy, 18 km from Modena, with a population of 17,504 as of 2017.
-It is known worldwide as the home of Ferrari and the Formula 1 racing team, Scuderia Ferrari.
+Maranello (Modenese: Maranèl) is a city of Italy in the province of Modena, in the region of Emilia-Romagna, 18 km from Modena, with a population of 17,504 as of 2017.
+It is known worldwide as the home of Ferrari and the Formula One racing team, Scuderia Ferrari.
 Maranello was also home to coachbuilding firm Carrozzeria Scaglietti, owned by Ferrari.

 Ferrari SpA

 Maranello has been the location of the Ferrari factory since the early 1940s.
 During World War II, Enzo Ferrari transferred to Modena, ending its ownership of Alfa Romeo.
-Initially Ferrari's factory in Maranello was shared with Auto Avio Costruzioni, a machine tool manufacturing business started by Enzo to tide the company over while Alfa Romeo's ban on Enzo Ferrari making cars bearing the Ferrari name was in force.
-In Maranello is also located Museo Ferrari public museum, collecting sports and racing cars and trophies.
+Initially, Ferrari's factory in Maranello was shared with Auto Avio Costruzioni, a machine tool manufacturing business started by Enzo to tide the company over while Alfa Romeo's ban on Enzo Ferrari making cars bearing the Ferrari name was in force.
+Maranello also houses the Museo Ferrari public museum, collecting sports cars, racing cars and trophies.

 Its new library opened in November 2011, and was designed by Arata Isozaki and Andrea Maffei.

 Maranello is the starting point of the annual Italian Marathon, which finishes in nearby Carpi.

+Haas F1

+American Haas F1 Team's design team is based in Maranello.
+Haas's design team is led by technical director Andrea De Zordo, who oversees Haas's R&D functions, including the Aerodynamics and CFD departments.
+Since the team's inception, Haas has maintained a close technical collaboration with Maranello based Scuderia Ferrari.
+Haas's current car utilizes, among other things, a Ferrari power unit, steering, and transmission.